Welcome To RGUHS National Journal of Public Health

 RGUHS Journal is a showcase of ingenuity, innovation and constructive research of faculty and students of this university.
 Journal publication is expected to benefit the university in many ways it brings scholarly recognition and credibility to the university, it would also contribute for the career development of faculty and researchers.
 These new ideas, research and development activities finally translate into overall development of community and society at large.

-I whole heartedly appreciate the efforts of the Editors in Chief, Editorial board members and M/S Health Minds consultants Pvt Ltd who have put untiring efforts to bring out this Journal.
+I whole heartedly appreciate the efforts of the Editors in Chief and Editorial board members.

 I would also like to congratulate and thank all the authors who have contributed towards this Journal